Alfareiza/Back-End-Engineering-Challenge/README.md

 ![](https://github.com/Alfareiza/Back-End-Engineering-Challenge/actions/workflows/github-actions-conf.yml/badge.svg)

-# Apollo Back-End Engineering Challenge

-This challenge is designed to evaluate several things:
- - How well you know Python
- - How effectively you can work with the Django framework
- - How well you understand different data serialization formats, which is important for working with the diverse APIs Apollo integrates with
- - How well you handle data validation and exception handling
- - Your ability to work with connected Django pages
- - Your ability to work with Django Rest Framework

-It is intended to take 2-4 hours.
-After you submit your solution (either by emailing us a .tar or .zip file, or uploading to GitHub), we will schedule a call to talk through your solution and how it could be extended to accomplish further goals.

 ## Setting Up

 Install Python 3.7 or later if it is not already installed.
 Then, set up and enter a virtual environment and run `pip install -r requirements.txt` to install the dependencies.
 You should then be able to run the project from the `exercise` directory by running `python manage.py runserver`.